gdmarmerola/gdmarmerola.github.io/_posts/2021-02-07-features-shortcomings-causalnex.md

 And we're off to a reasonable start!
 The net recovered an effect of `0.3975` or `-0.92` in log space, which is close to the expected `0.368` and `-1` true values.
 The ease of use and the fact that the net recovered the true effect counts as a **feature**.

-However, there's an important **shortcoming**: the net does not provide confidence intervals, which implies that we will not have them as well for the final counterfactual.
+However, there's an important **shortcoming**: the net does not provide confidence intervals.
 A Boostrap procedure could solve this, but it comes with the additional caveat of repeating the computationally expensive processes of training and executing do-calculus for several nets.

 ### Impact of confounding